UnexomWid/SniperMAG/README.md

 # Running

-If you're running the script for the first time, or you add new products/search queries, it's recommended to run the `populate` command.
+If you're running the script for the first time, or you're adding new products/search queries, it's recommended to run the `populate` command.
 This populates the database with the products, and doesn't send any notifications.

 ```sh
 npm run populate
 ```

-Otherwise, just run the script normally:
+In any other cases, just run the script normally:

 ```sh
 npm start